Minibattle/Thunderstore-Blacklist/README.md

 - GaleModManager (doesn't download through assistant)

 ## Quest
+- ModioModNetworker (Currently crashes the game - will unblacklist when fixed)
 - BoneLib_Patch_5_Unofficial (outdated)
 - BodyLog_Customizer (instant game crash)
 - FlatExtras (no use on platform)